delta-io/delta-rs/docs/integrations/object-storage/gcs.md

 }
 ```

-The automatic registration happens via constructor hooks in the meta-crate (see [CHANGELOG.md](../../CHANGELOG.md) for details).
+The automatic registration happens via constructor hooks in the meta-crate (see the [CHANGELOG](https://github.com/delta-io/delta-rs/blob/main/CHANGELOG.md) for details).

 **Note**: If you're using `deltalake-core` and individual storage crates directly (instead of the `deltalake` meta-crate), you'll still need to call `deltalake_gcp::register_handlers(None)` manually.